-If you’re like most people, “probiotic” probably makes you visualize a little white pill you’ve heard is really good for your digestive system.
+If you’re like most people, “probiotic” probably makes you visualize a little white pill that you’ve heard is really good for your digestive system.
 While you’re on the right track, there’s so much more to it – and it’s important to understand why probiotics are so essential for thriving health.
-That’s why we created this probiotic — to help you understand why they are essential to health.
+That’s why we created this article about probiotic benefits — to help you understand why they are essential to health.

 If you break it down in Latin, probiotic means “for life.”
 That makes sense, considering you’re made up of about 100 trillion bacteria that outnumber human cells by 10 to 1.1,2 Yes, you’re a walking body of bacteria!
 Because of this, it makes sense to ensure your bacterial makeup is balanced and healthy, right?
 Let’s get more specific.

 According to the Food and Agriculture Organization of the United Nations and the World Health Organization, the official definition of probiotics is: “live microorganisms which when administered in adequate amounts confer a health benefit on the host.”
 3 (For simplicity, think of “microorganisms” as bacteria, although it can also include other components like fungi and viruses.)